grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/11 Cloud Logs.md

 ```

 This command will retrieve 1000 log lines from 55 minutes ago.
 Note, only 1000 lines will be printed.
 The limit for the `-limit` parameter is about 1500.
-If you would like to view more logs, you will have to execute this command several times with different `-start` parameter.
+If you would like to view more logs, you will have to execute this command several times with a different `-start` parameter.

 This limitation may be removed in the future.